Housing for All

-When presenting at your local housing office you will require photo identification – public service card, drivers licence or passport.
+When presenting at your local housing office you will require photo identification – valid drivers licence or passport.
 You will also need to provide proof of your current income/social welfare payment – payslip from employer or Post Office.

 Am I entitled to temporary emergency accommodation?